jayvdb/yieldfromHttplib/README.md

     d = yield from resp.readinto(b)

 The fileno() method is a noop.
 The .fp attribute is an asyncio.StreamReader, with .read(), .readlines(), and .readexactly() methods, all coroutines.
-The other attributes work as per the regular HttpLib module.
+The other attributes and methods work as per the regular HttpLib module.